Swirrl/tripod/README.md

         Resource.all #=> returns a criteria object to return resources in the database (as no rdf_type or graph_uri specified at class level)

-        Person.all.resources #=> returns all the actual resources for the criteria object, as an array
+        Person.all.resources #=> returns all the actual resources for the criteria object, as an array-like object

+        Person.all.resources(:return_graph) #=> returns the actual resources, but without returning the graph_uri in the select (helps avoid pagination issues).
+Note: doesn't set the graph uri on the instantiated resources.

         Person.first #=> returns the first person (by crafting a sparql query under the covers that only returns 1 result)

+        Person.first(:return_graph) # as with resources, doesn't return / set the graph_uri.

         Person.count  #=> returns the count of all people (by crafting a count query under the covers that only returns a count)